jlacar/jlacar.github.io/refactoring/clean-code-is-the-enemy.md

 That's about it.

 No wait, there's one last thing, and I'm embarrassed I didn't close with this in the version I first posted.
-And I'm not kissing up to him because he happened to be one of the first people to read this and endorsement it.
+And I'm not kissing up to him because he happened to be one of the first people to read this and endorse it.

 I'm dead serious when I say it's an injustice that there aren't a million more views of Arlo's video about menders and setting the bar lower.
 If you haven't seen it yet, [go and watch Arlo's video now](https://youtu.be/9YxQzjtPdtw).
 You owe it to yourself and your fellow developers.